ndejong/CakephpAutocachePlugin/README.markdown

 CakephpAutocachePlugin
 ======================

-CakephpAutocachePlugin is a CakePHP 2.5.x Plugin that makes query caching as easy as adding a 'autocache'=>true parameter to your Model query.
+CakephpAutocachePlugin is a CakePHP 2.2+ Plugin that makes query caching as easy as adding a 'autocache'=>true parameter to your Model query.
 This plugin follows on from CakephpAutocacheBehavior on Mark Scherer's (https://github.com/dereuromark) suggestions, thanks Mark!

+The CakephpAutocachePlugin PHPUnit tests have successfully been run with:-
+ - cakephp-2.5.7
+ - cakephp-2.4.10
+ - cakephp-2.3.10

+NB: CakephpAutocachePlugin uses Cache grouping functionality which only became available in CakePHP version 2.2 - Groups are defined on a per Model basis hence changes to a Model will invalidate all other cached data for the same Model

 Download
 --------